joshuawilson/talamer-quickstarts/contacts-responsive/README.md

 What is it?
 -----------

-The `contact-containerized` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 6 in Red Hat JBoss Enterprise Application Platform.
+The `contact-containerized` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing applications in containers with Java EE in Red Hat JBoss Enterprise Application Platform.
 This project is setup to allow you to create a basic Java EE 6 application using HTML5, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.